eecs484db/eecs484db.github.io/wn23/p1-fakebook-db/p1-fakebook-db.md

 The third part of Project 1 is to load data from the public dataset (a poorly designed database) into the tables you just created (a well designed database).
 To do this, you will have to write SQL DML statements that `SELECT` the appropriate data from the public dataset and `INSERT` that data into your tables.
 You may also need additional SQL statements like `DISTINCT`, `JOIN`, and `WHERE`, as well as set operators like `INTERSECT`, `UNION`, and `MINUS`.

 You should put all of your DML statements into a single file named `loadData.sql` that loads data from the public dataset (and not from a private copy of that dataset).
-You are free to copy the public dataset to your own SQL\*PLUS account for development and testing, but your scripts will not have access to this account when the Autograder runs them for testing.
+You are free to copy the public dataset to your own SQL\*Plus account for development and testing, but your scripts will not have access to this account when the Autograder runs them for testing.

 When loading data for Fakebook friends, you should only include one directional pair of users even though Fakebook friendship is reciprocal.
 This means that if the public dataset includes both (2, 7) and (7, 2), only one of them (it doesn't matter which one) should be loaded into your table.
 The [Friends Trigger](#friends-trigger) will ensure that the direction of friendship matches what is expected, but you are still expected to properly select exactly one copy out of the public dataset.